Vikranth2024/PARKING-LOT-RESERVATION-SYSTEM/README.md

 * MySQL Server

 ### Backend Setup
 1. Clone the repository.

 2. Configure the database in `src/main/resources/application.properties` with your local MySQL credentials.

 3. Run the application from your IDE or via the command line with `mvn spring-boot:run`.
 The backend will start on `http://localhost:8080`.

 ### Frontend Setup
 1. Navigate to the `parking-lot-frontend` directory.

 2. Install dependencies: `npm install`.

 3. Run the development server: `npm run dev`.
 The frontend will start on `http://localhost:5173`.

 ---

+## Testing

+The backend includes a suite of unit tests for the service layer to ensure the core business logic is correct and robust.
+These tests were written using **JUnit 5** and **Mockito** to isolate service logic from the database layer, satisfying the requirement for high code coverage.

+### How to Run the Tests
+You can run the tests in two ways:

+1.  **Using your IDE**:
+    * Navigate to the `src/test/java` directory.
+    * Right-click on the `com.vikranth.parkinglotsystem` package and select "Run tests".

+2.  **Using the Command Line**:
+    * Open a terminal in the root directory of the backend project.
+    * Run the following Maven command:
+        ```bash
+        mvn test
+        ```
+Maven will execute all unit tests and generate a report.

+---